What do I do if my income changes after filing a Consumer Proposal?

 What is a Consumer Proposal?

 A Consumer Proposal is the only federally regulated debt settlement process available to insolvent Canadians.
-It is a legal arrangement between debtors and their unsecured creditors to consolidate their debt into a single, affordable, interest-free payment plan.
+It is a legal arrangement between debtors and their unsecured creditors to consolidate their debt into a single, affordable, interest-free payment.
 This payment can be made as a lump sum or monthly over a period of up to five years.

 Who can file a Consumer Proposal?